globus/globus-compute/docs/endpoints.rst

     using one identity and try to start an endpoint owned by another identity, it will fail.

-An endpoint may be started with a client identity, rather than as a user, removing the requirement to perform a Native App login flow.
-To assume the identity of the client you can export FUNCX_SDK_CLIENT_ID and FUNCX_SDK_CLIENT_SECRET environment variables.
+To start an endpoint using a client identity, rather than as a user, you can export the FUNCX_SDK_CLIENT_ID and FUNCX_SDK_CLIENT_SECRET environment variables.
 This is explained in detail in :ref:`client credentials`.